Drop-in Writing Help

 - understand the rules of grammar, sentence structure, and punctuation.

 For large classes, we do not have the tutoring hours to help every student within a short period of time.
-Instead of requiring students to use writing centre services, please persuade or encourage them to seek help if they need it.
-We are also happy to arrange for a workshop for your students, either in class or in the library.
-If possible, we can give your students access to a recording of the workshop, and any past workshops.
+Instead of requiring students to use writing centre services, please encourage them to seek help if they need it.
+We are also happy to arrange for a workshop for your students, either in class or in the library, or give them access to a recording of past workshops.

 Writing Centre Workshops

-View these videos and slides on a range of topics, including avoiding plagiarism, punctuating, and paraphrasing.
+- Grad Writing - videos and slides on a range of topics including avoiding plagiarism, punctuation, and paraphrasing focusing on advance graduate-level writers.

-View short video segments featuring U of S professors sharing their thoughts and advice on a range of writing topics.
+- U of S Professors on Writing - Short videos from U of S professors sharing advice on a wide range of writing topics.

 Frequently Asked Questions